 A portion of The Grove Plaza was closed in summer 2015 to accommodate the construction of the adjacent City Center Plaza project which includes a regional transit hub below grade (Main Street Station).
-CCDC is currently in the design stage of The Grove Plaza renovation plans and intends to begin construction in spring 2016.
 In November 2014, CCDC began an outreach campaign to gather input on The Grove Plaza renovation.
 Property owner meetings were held and a public survey was conducted to find out which kind of improvements Boise residents would like to see in the next generation of the plaza.
-Using this input, CCDC with design help from the local Boise firm, CSHQA, and the Portland-based firm, Zimmer Gunsel Frasca (ZGF), is preparing some exciting plans.
+Using this input, CCDC with design help from the local Boise firm, CSHQA, and the Portland-based firm, Zimmer Gunsel Frasca (ZGF), prepared exciting plans for the renovation.

-CCDC will be performing construction in conjunction with the other major construction projects on The Grove Plaza including the City Center Plaza building, Main Street Station, and the Boise Centre expansion.
-Construction is planned for spring of 2016 to be finished by late 2016.
+CCDC is performing construction in conjunction with the other major construction projects on The Grove Plaza including the City Center Plaza building, Main Street Station, and the Boise Centre expansion.
+In May 2016, CCDC with McAlvain Construction as the construction manager / general contractor began construction.
+The renovation of the central plaza is scheduled to be finished by late 2016.
 Similar to 1986, CCDC is re-energizing The Grove Plaza: Brick by Brick program.
 You can buy a brick engraved with your own name or personal message to support The Grove Plaza renovations.

-SPOTLIGHT PROJECT: WAYFINDING
+SPOTLIGHT PROJECT: LIV DISTRICT